-It could literally be the single most valuable piece of info ever written, and human beings — being “wired” to care more about status than substance — will ignore it.
-On the other hand, someone with status could post something completely inane and insane, and it will get thousands sharing just because.
+It could be the single most valuable piece of info ever written, and human beings — being “wired” to care more about status than substance — will ignore it.
+On the other hand, someone with status could post something completely inane, and it will get thousands sharing just because.

 There are a lot of things that can create “reverse credibility.”

 And things like a YouTube glitch showing 21 views or 0-share social media buttons will do just that.
-Except, in my case, it is “blunted” because of how I communicate with my list, build my brand, and treat my customers.
+Except, in my case, that potential brand-damage was “diluted” because of how I communicate with my list, build my brand, and treat my customers.

 Like the above reader demonstrated when he said: